SheathedBlade/caerula-expedition/README.md

 Vite - Code building tool that is very fast and highly recommended to any web developer

+Express - Backend tool for querying Prisma

 Prisma and PostgreSQL - PostgreSQL is the database of choice.
 It's used to house data on the leaderboard of the game.
 Prisma is used to bridge the connection between the application and the database

+## Checklist of Things to Add

+- Finish connection between frontend and backend for database querying and leaderboard updating.
+- Add sound effects to everything
+- Add in unique enemy AI